Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E7H

 Memory Aid

-Real-World Application
+Real-World Example

 In a DDS generating a sine wave, the lookup table contains 256 or 1024 amplitude values representing one complete cycle of a sine wave.
 As the phase accumulator increments, it addresses different locations in the table, reading out the corresponding amplitude values.
 These digital amplitude values are then converted to analog by the DAC to create the output waveform.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-DDS lookup table, Amplitude values, Waveform generation, Direct digital synthesizer
+DDS lookup table Amplitude values Waveform generation Direct digital synthesizer

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E7H topic.